Comprehensive API Security Guide#

 1. Fundamentals#

-APIs now account for ~83% of web traffic.
+APIs now account for ~83% of web traffic and over 71% of all web requests.
 The average cost of an API breach is $4.88M (T-Mobile 2023, 37M users affected).
+API attacks increased 10-13x in 2025 (Indusface), 57% of organizations experienced at least one API-related data breach in the past two years (Traceable AI), and 97% of API vulnerabilities can be exploited with a single request (Wallarm 2026).
 Unlike traditional web apps, APIs expose more endpoints, lack a constraining UI, and are often protected by weaker compensating controls because developers assume machine-to-machine trust.

 Why APIs fail differently from web apps: